The Arthur Miller Theater at the University of Michigan

 Ongoing CFP:

 Hungarian Journal of English and American Studies: Special Arthur Miller Edition: Volume 11, Number 2 (2005): ISSN: 12 18-7364 contains several new essays on Miller’s work.
-The Journal is meanwhile looking for further submissions: Manuscripts should conform to the latest edition of the MLA Handbook in all matters of style (parenthetical citations keyed to a works-cited list).
+The Journal is continues to look for further submissions: Manuscripts should conform to the latest edition of the MLA Handbook in all matters of style (parenthetical citations keyed to a works-cited list).
 The HJEAS Submission Guidelines are available for downloading in Microsoft Word format.
 All submissions should be uploaded to https://ojs.lib.unideb.hu/hjeas/about/submissions.
 Any correspondence should be addressed to the Editors, HJEAS, University of Debrecen, H-4002 Debrecen, Pf.
 400.

 JCDE: Journal of Contemporary Drama in English: published by De Gruyter (Berlin/Boston).
 A bi-annual, peer-reviewed journal that focuses on contemporary Anglophone dramatic literature and theatre performance.
 It renegotiates the understanding of contemporary aesthetics of drama and theatre by treating dramatic texts of the last fifty years, and welcomes essays on the work of Arthur Miller.
 Essays should be no longer than 8,000 words (including notes and bibliography).
 ESSAY CONTRIBUTIONS should be sent to: Prof. Dr. Anette Pankratz, Englisches Seminar, Ruhr-Universität Bochum, Universitätsstraße 150, 44801 Bochum, Germany.
 SUGGESTIONS FOR REVIEWS should be sent to: Prof. Dr. Merle Tönnies, Universität Paderborn, Institut für Anglistik und Amerikanistik, Englische Literaturwissenschaft, Warburger Str.
 100, 33098 Paderborn, Germany.

 Theatre Annual,founded in 1942 by the Theatre Library Association, is published in the fall of each year in association with the American Theatre and Drama Society.
 For more information on Theatre Annual, see http://theatreannual.atds.org/.
 Submissions should follow the guidelines in The Chicago Manual of Style, 17th edition (endnotes, no Works Cited list).
 Authors should submit articles as Word attachments to the editor, Peter Reed, Department of English, University of Mississippi (preed@olemiss.edu).
 In order to assist in the anonymous peer review process, the author’s identity should not be revealed in the manuscript except on a separate title page that should also include full contact information (academic affiliation, mailing address, home, cell, and work telephone numbers, and email address).
-Articles should be 5,000 to 6,500 words long including notes.
+Articles should be 5,000 to 6,500 words long including notes (deadline usually mid-Feb.).
 Illustrations are highly desirable; authors are responsible for securing rights.
 Please allow at least eight weeks after the deadline for a response.
-NOTE: deadline for 2025 is Feb.
-15th, and this will be their 77th volume.
 Scholars wishing to write book reviews for Theatre Annual are invited to send an inquiry to the book review editor, Michael Lueger (mlueger@gmail.com).
 If accepted, reviewers are asked to prepare their manuscripts in conformity with the guidelines in The Chicago Manual of Style without footnotes and submit them as a Word attachment.
-Reviews should be 750 to 800 words for a review of a single book, 1,000 to 1,200 words for a two-book review, and 2,500 words for a five- or six-book review essay.
-Submission deadline for reviews isApril 1, 2024.
+Reviews (issue deadline usually the start of April) should be 750 to 800 words for a review of a single book, 1,000 to 1,200 words for a two-book review, and 2,500 words for a five- or six-book review essay.
 If publishers would like to send review copies, they should contact Michael via email to make arrangements.
 For more information on ATDS, see www.ATDS.org.

 Theatre History Studies accepts submissions on the full range of topics in theatre history on a rolling deadline.
 Please submit articles for consideration as soon as they are ready for review.
 Please send manuscripts for the general section to: Dr. Jocelyn L. Buckner, Editor, Theatre History Studies.
 More details can be found on the Project MUSE website.